monotiller/engineering89_iac_with_terraform/README.md

   | Custom TCP | TCP (6)  | `1024 - 65535` | `0.0.0.0/0`    | Allow      |
 - Outbound: allow all traffic

-Let's look at some configurations:
+Let's look at some configurations.
+First in `vpc.tf` we have:
 - VPC configuration
   ```terraform
     resource "aws_vpc" "prod-vpc" {